 When it comes to making special assessments, your association must be sure to follow the law, and its own bylaws, to the letter.

 Special assessments cannot legally be approved unless the following conditions are present:

-Adhering to and documenting the special assessment process is important.
-If you fail to dot your i's and cross your t's and one or more association members fails to pay, you may have a hard time enforcing the rules and actually collecting on it.
+Some state laws may apply.
+For example, you may have to get a direct vote from all members on assessments over a certain amount.
+Adhering to as well as documenting the special assessment process is important.
+If you fail to dot your i's and cross your t's—and one or more association members fails to pay—you may have a hard time enforcing the rules and actually collecting on it.

 Many roll their eyes at politicians who try to sell tax increases as "investments in America," seeing their appeals as naught but bold-faced lies.
 But the truth is there's nothing so good that it doesn't have to be sold.
 As necessary as special assessments sometimes are, be prepared to lobby hard for them.

 One veteran association manager who's seen many boards go through the process advises avoiding the word "special assessment" unless absolutely necessary.
 This will make selling the assessment that much easier.

 Don't assume everyone in your association is flush with cash.
 Some of your fellow members may have recently experienced a medical emergency, had their hours cut, or had to drain their savings due to some other unforeseen circumstances.
 To lessen the cash crunch on your fellow association members, some boards offer a variety of payment plans.

 Be aware of state usury laws if you do this.
 Check with an attorney in your state to determine whether usury laws are applied specifically to association assessments.
 In many cases they aren't.
 However, if you have a usury law issue, you may be able to structure a different kind of incentive, such as a "pay early" discount for those who pay right away.